2 X 2 = 4: What is a times table?

 In fact, the only province that did not implement the discovery learning technique was Quebec.
 In Canada, Quebec students scored the highest in Canada compare to other provinces.
 We cannot only point fingers at the discovery learning technique for the poor results in Math, but also Canada needs to invest more training for Teachers.
 After all, math is the foundation of many of todays careers, such as culinary, finance, sciences.

 The times table chart is still a great resource to teach children basic math problems.
 You can set a time with your kids a review the chart, or also there are many apps available of math quizzes that are great.
-Check out the following link for a downloadable times table chart.

 Happy Education Month!